michaelx/mxwiki/Wiki - Mac - Howtos.md

-# Create bootable Mac OS from MAS file
+# Create Bootable Mac OS from MAS File

 * Show contents of Install.app.
 * Copy 'InstallESD.dmg' from '/Contents/SharedSupport/ to an USB drive.